Syndace/python-omemo/docs/getting_started.rst

 Migration
 ---------

 Refer to :ref:`migration_from_legacy` for information about migrating from pre-stable python-omemo to python-omemo 1.0+.
-Migrations withing stable (1.0+) versions are handled automatically.
+Migrations within stable (1.0+) versions are handled automatically.